owenabbott/owenbot5000/README.md

 Question the third: Describe the ideal work environment or culture that would maximise your productivity and happiness.
 Answer: Jesus *christ,* dude.

+Questin the fourth: What are the three to five expectations that you have of senior leaders in an organization where you will work successfully?
+Answer: that they know what they are doing, that they allow junior devs room to be trained.